web-stuff-98/maze-nav-js/README.md

 This is my javascript maze generator and solver.
-It uses recursive backtracking to generate the maze and breadth first search to solve it.
-It is probably not written well because I made it without looking at any code examples for the purpose of practice.
+It uses recursive backtracking to generate the maze and breadth first search to solve it, I also added a navigation mesh / pathfinding graph.

+There is a bug where sometimes the full path is recoloured except one cell might be missing, I can not be asked to fix it since it doesn't break anything and this took a lot longer than it probably should have to finish anyway.